apache/sling-org-apache-sling-crankstart-launcher/README.md

 This module is **deprecated**, see the [OSGi Feature Model](https://sling.apache.org/documentation/development/feature-model.html) instead.

-For reference or potential bugfix releases use the _maintenance_ branch.
+For reference or potential bugfix releases use the _maintenance_ branch, which contains this module's code as it was just before deprecating it.